 1. Using old products

 Makeup has an expiry date for a reason!
 Old products that are past their due date can be extremely unhygienic, particularly if it’s a product that you use on clients.
 The older makeup gets, the more susceptible it is to germs and bacteria.
 These will collect on the surface of the product over time.
 The greater the build-up is, the more difficult it becomes to clean that product, increasing the risk of transferring bacteria between clients.
 The composition of the product also changes over time, which means that using expired makeup can cause irritation.
-Even if a product is full, throwing it out is safer than keeping expired makeup because you don’t want to waste it.
+Even if a product is full, throwing it out is safer than keeping expired makeup because you don’t want to waste it

 2. Forgetting to clean your brushes (or not doing so often enough)

 Professional makeup artists must clean and sanitize their brushes thoroughly between every single client.
 If a brush has touched a person’s face or body, it should always be cleaned before it touches someone else.
 Forgetting to clean your brushes is one of the worst culprits when it comes to transferring bacteria between people.
 Poor brush hygiene is risky even if the brushes are only being used on yourself.
-The longer you let bacteria and old makeup build up on your brushes, the more risk you’re exposing your skin to.
+The longer you let bacteria and old makeup build up on your brushes, the more risk you’re exposing your skin too.
 Even your personal brushes should be cleaned after every use.

-3. Sharing makeup
+3. Sharing Makeup

 Letting friends use your makeup without cleaning the products in between is a serious hygiene mistake.
-No matter how close you are to a person, you should still avoid sharing the bacteria on your faces.
+No matter how close you are to a person, you should still avoid sharing the bacteria on your face.
 Even something as simple as borrowing your sister’s lip gloss contributes to the bacterial build-up on that product.
 Think about how much bacteria that lip gloss might have on it if your sister lets all of her friends use it too.
 Sharing makeup can transfer that mix of bacteria to your face and cause infection.

 4. Using testers in makeup stores

 You already know that sharing makeup with people you know can spread harmful germs, so it makes sense to avoid tester products in stores at all costs!
 These have been touched by thousands of strangers and you have no idea what those people have touched or whether they washed their hands.

-5. Forgetting about the bag
+5. Forgetting about the Bag

-Even makeup artists with good hygiene habits are prone to forgetting about their makeup bag.
+Even makeup artists with good hygiene habits are prone to forgetting about their makeup bags.
 If you take dirty makeup brushes out of their case, clean them, and put them right back, you’re re-contaminating the brushes before you’ve even closed the case.
 The bacteria that the brushes picked up in their last use are still present in the case unless you clean and sanitize that too.
 If you clean your brushes before you put them back in their case after each use, then this can be done less frequently.
 If, however, you used the case to bring dirty brushes home for cleaning, sanitize the case as well before you put the clean brushes back.

 Particularly for cream and loose powder products, which can’t be cleaned on the surface like compact powders, you should always avoid ‘double dipping’.
-If you take product with your brush, touch the brush to a client’s face, and then put that brush back into the product, you contaminate the rest of that makeup.
+If you take the product with your brush, touch the brush to a client’s face, and then put that brush back into the product, you contaminate the rest of that makeup.
 You therefore can’t use that product on another client without exposing them to the first client’s bacteria.
 Instead, use a clean palette knife to scoop what you need onto a clean palette.
 You can work freely from the palette if you use it exclusively for that client until you clean and sanitize it.

-7. Forgetting to clean the products
+7. Forgetting to Clean the Products

 Some products don’t need to be transferred to a clean palette because they can be cleaned.
 Remembering to actually sanitize your product is key.
 Sharpen each pencil after you’ve used it to shed the outer layer where the bacteria collect.
 Spray the top surface of compact powders and gently wipe to remove the contaminated layer, particularly if you ‘double dipped’.

-8. Forgetting to use disposable applicators
+8. Forgetting to use Disposable Applicators

 Some products, like lip gloss and mascara, need a wand to retrieve them from the container but will be contaminated if you ‘double dip’.
 This is what disposable applicators are for.
 Dip your disposable mascara spooley into the tube once, apply the mascara to your client, and throw that spooley away.
 Your client gets mascara, but your mascara stays bacteria-free.

-9. Forgetting to use your mixing palette
+9. Forgetting to use your Mixing Palette

 When it comes to keeping compacts, powders, and products sanitary, your clean mixing palette is your best friend.
 Anything that you’re concerned about contaminating can be removed from the container in small quantities and placed on the palette instead.
 For the duration of that application, that palette belongs only to that client until you’ve cleaned and sanitized it.

-10. Forgetting to wash your hands
+10. Forgetting to Wash your Hands

 Washing your hands before makeup applications and between clients seems like common sense, but sometimes it’s the simplest steps that we forget.
 You should even wash or sanitize your hands before you start a makeup application on yourself.
 This prevents you from transferring whatever bacteria you’ve picked up throughout your day onto your skin or your client’s face.

-Want to learn more?
+Want to Learn More?